gsbdarc/rf_bootcamp_2025/docs/day4.md

 * Scaling up jobs on the Yens and running things in parallel; and
 * How to document your work and retrieve results from the Yens onto your laptop.

+> [!IMPORTANT]
+> Before we continue, let's take the pulse of the class.
+With a show of hands, was yesterday's class a) too fast, b) too slow, or c) about right?

 ## Review: Submitting Batch Jobs on the Yens

 We noticed that some people got stuck on the last part of yesterday's class, so we're going to review this before moving on to newer topics.